|

 Philosopher, mentor of Marx

-Hegel: "Philosophy is by its nature something esoteric, neither made for the mob nor capable of being prepared for the mob."
+Hegel: "[My thought] is by its nature something esoteric, neither made for the mob nor capable of being prepared for the mob."

 Hegel: "What is rational is actual and what is actual is rational."